arangodb/docs/3.10/backup-restore.md

   aquire a global write transaction lock in order to create the backup in a consistent state.

-  On a single server instance, this lock is eventually obtained rather quickly and the hot backup is created within a very short amount of time.
+  On a single server instance, this lock is eventually obtained and the hot backup is then created within a very short amount of time.

   However, in a cluster, this process is more complex.
 One Coordinator tries to obtain the global write transaction lock on all _DB-Servers_ simultaneously.
-  Depending on the activity on the cluster, this could take some time for the Coordinator to acquire all the locks the cluster needs.
-Grabbing all the necessary locks at once might not be always successful, leading to apparent dead times as if the cluster's write operations are suspended.
+  Depending on the activity in the cluster, it can take some time for the Coordinator to acquire all the locks the cluster needs.
+Grabbing all the necessary locks at once might not always be successful, leading to times when it seems like the cluster's write operations are suspended.

   This process can happen multiple times until all locks are obtained.
-  The operator has control over the length of the time during which the lock is tried to be obtained each time, prolonging the last wait time by 10% (which gives more time for the global write transaction lock to resolve).
+  The system administrator has control over the length of the time during which the lock is tried to be obtained each time, prolonging the last wait time by 10% (which gives more time for the global write transaction lock to resolve).

 - **Agency Lock**